jesslilly/logax/test/sumlog/README.md

-## Job Log
+## Sum Log

-This represents a "Job" log, meaning a single job is output to a single log file.
+This represents a "Summary" log of multiple jobs in one file with a job delimiter line.

-Files in this folder and joblog2 should be read only.
+JSON output array will be length >= 1.

 Test output goes to the output dir.